 Residency training at the UCLA Department of Anesthesiology and Perioperative Medicine consists of four years of intense and rewarding clinical, academic, and personal growth.
 The program is based in the Ronald Reagan UCLA Medical Center (RRUMC), one of the most technologically sophisticated hospitals in the world.
-RRUMC has been named the #1 hospital in the western United States for 27 consecutive years, and in the top five hospitals in the nation by U.S. News & World Report.
+RRUMC has been named the #1 hospital in Los Angeles for 27 consecutive years, and in the top ten hospitals in the nation by U.S. News & World Report.
 Mattel Children's Hospital at UCLA has also consistently ranked among the top pediatric medical centers in the United States, according to the U.S. News & World Report survey of "America's Best Children's Hospitals."

 Our residents benefit from diverse patient populations and challenging cases that are unsurpassed for anesthesiology training, from pediatric liver and heart transplants performed as early as the CA1 year at RRUMC, to ambulatory orthopedic cases in our fast-paced ambulatory surgery centers.
 Our program currently offers 100 residency positions with 25 residents per class in each of the four years.
 Training begins in the PGY1 year during our tailored Clinical Base Year, that includes a month of anesthesiology at RRUMC in addition to significant experience in preoperative evaluation, critical care, and internal medicine.
 At UCLA, we provide comprehensive exposure to a variety of hospital settings with additional training in cardiothoracic, pediatric, obstetric, and regional anesthesiology at several sites in the local area.
 Opportunities for international and other innovative experiences are encouraged.